coast-team/sigver/README.md

 }

 message Content {
-  // Peer id to route data.
+  uint32 id = 1; // Peer id to route data.
-  uint32 id = 1;

-  // True if all WebRTC data has been transmitted. bool isEnd = 2;
+  // Data to be transmitted to the sibling peer oneof type {

-  // WebRTC data (in fact could be any array of bytes)
-  // or error when the socket with one of the peer has
+    bytes data = 2; // WebRTC data (in fact could be any array of bytes) bool isError = 3; // Indicating that error occured and thus signaling unsubscribes from the problematic peer bool isEnd = 4; // Indicating that the peer finished to send all data to another peer }
-  // closed before `isEnd` message has been received. oneof type {
-    bytes data = 3;
-    bool isError = 4;
-  }
 }